Privacy Notice

 Possible combinations of platform ownership and management.
 Source: Sheombar et. al., 2020.

-According to a survey conducted in 2019 with about 85 European cities, showed that more than 60% of Urban Data Platforms are both owned and managed by the public sector, and only a fraction has a public-private ownership (18%) or management (17%).
+According to a survey conducted in 2019 with about 85 European cities, showed that more than 60% of Urban Data Platforms are both owned and managed by the public sector, and only a fraction has public-private ownership (18%) or management (17%).
 Privately owned platforms account for 10% of the surveyed cities and privately managed for 15% (Sheombar et al., 2020).

-Furthermore, a growing number of municipalities are experimenting with new governance arrangements that give to the citizens a more central role in making decisions about their data (see data commons models, data trusts, and data stewardships).
+Furthermore, a growing number of municipalities are experimenting with new governance arrangements that give the citizens a more central role in making decisions about their data (see data commons models, data trusts, and data stewardship).
 As these initiatives grow in number, they will have a substantial impact on how urban data platforms are designed and governed.

 Funding